Recipes for Pre-training LLMs with MXFP8: Microscaling format support in NVIDIA Blackwell

 Given \verb+K+ input elements in a source-format, $V_i$ (typically \texttt{FP32}); $1 \leq i \leq K$, conversion to \texttt{MX}-format consists of computing \verb+X+ and $Q_i$ such that $Q_i \times$\verb+X+ is the decoded value corresponding to $V_i$. \verb+X+ and $Q_i$ are stored in memory instead of $V_i$.
-This is depicted in Fig.~\ref{fig:fig_mxfp}.
+Thus, \verb+X+ serves as the decoding scale factor to decode quantized values back to their high-precision counterparts.
+This is depicted in Figure~\ref{fig:fig_mxfp}.

 A tensor in source-format is sub-divided into blocks of \verb+K+ elements and converted into \texttt{MX}-format to be stored in memory and/or processed by math units in hardware.
 Tensor Cores in Blackwell consume \verb+X+ and $Q_i$ to compute the dot product of two \texttt{MX}-formatted blocks.
 If the accumulated output of a dot-product operation in Tensor Cores is \texttt{FP32}, then this output is thereafter quantized to \texttt{MX}-format if a subsequent operation consuming the output needs it in that format.
-The conversion process is, $Q_i = \verb+Quantize_to_fp8+(V_i / 2^X)$.
+The conversion process is, $Q_i = \verb+Quantize_to_fp8+(V_i / X)$.
 Section~\ref{sec:training} describes the conversion details.
 Fine-grained scaling helps each \texttt{MX} block independently align to the needed range of input values before quantization.